 Appreciate the progress made within the Wadden Sea Flyway Initiative, e.g. consolidating a network for migratory bird conservation, including capacity building, monitoring, and developing status assessments at the flyway level, initiated in response to the decision of the World Heritage Committee to strengthen cooperation on management and research on the African Eurasian Flyways with relevant state parties.

-Agree to continue and where necessary expand the cooperation on management and research along the East Atlantic Flyway as outlined in the vision and action plan in Annex 3, shared by relevant governmental and non-governmental organisations.
+Agree to continue and expand the cooperation on management and research along the entire East Atlantic Flyway as outlined in the vision in Annex 3, shared by relevant governmental and non-governmental organisations.

 5. Breeding birds